Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Method

 \subsection{Geometry relaxation}

-To obtain the ground state equilibrium geometry for Fe$_{\text{Al}}^0$:AlN, we generated a 2x2x2 supercell of wurzite AlN using the primitive cell on the Materials Project database~\cite{jainCommentaryMaterialsProject2013}, substituted an Fe atom for an Al atom, and relaxing the geometry at the spin-unpolarized DFT level.
-We use the \texttt{VASP}~\cite{kresseEfficiencyAbinitioTotal1996} code with the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perdewGeneralizedGradientApproximation1996}, an energy cutoff for the plane-wave basis of 500 eV, projector-augmented wave pseudo-potentials, 2x2x2 k-space mesh, and Gaussian thermal smearing with width $\sigma =$ 0.01 eV.
+To obtain the ground state equilibrium geometries for Fe$_{\text{Al}}^0$:AlN and Cr$_{\text{Al}}^+$:AlN, we generated $2\times2\times2$ (32-atom) and $3\times3\times2$ (72-atom) supercells of wurtzite AlN using the primitive cell on the Materials Project database~\cite{jainCommentaryMaterialsProject2013}, substituted an Fe atom or a Cr atom for an Al atom, and relaxed the geometries at the spin-unpolarized DFT level.
+The DFT calculations used the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perdewGeneralizedGradientApproximation1996}, a plane wave energy cutoff of 500 eV, projector-augmented wave pseudo-potentials, a $2\times2\times2$ $k$ mesh, and Gaussian thermal smearing with width $\sigma =$ 0.01 eV.
+The Fe$_{\text{Al}}^0$:AlN relaxations used \texttt{VASP}~\cite{kresseEfficiencyAbinitioTotal1996}, and the Cr$_{\text{Al}}^+$:AlN relaxations used \texttt{Quantum Espresso}~\cite{giannozziAdvancedCapabilitiesMaterials2017}.
+To check consistency between the \texttt{VASP} and \texttt{Quantum Espresso} relaxation procedures, the Fe$_{\text{Al}}^0$:AlN 32-atom cell obtained with \texttt{VASP} was relaxed using \texttt{Quantum Espresso}, and the Fe-N bond lengths were found to change by less than 0.003 \AA{}.